makemake-kbo/blog/posts/twoards-decentralized-oracles/index.md

 possibility.

 In my opinion, DeFi protocols should be designed to be fully sovereign and autonomous.
 The protocol should work the same way today and in 100 or more years.
-Being reliant on chainlink or other similar centralized oracle schemes adds systemic risk.
+Having a singular point of failure adds systemic risk to the entire protocol.
 While it may be a fine compromise today, will that still hold true in 100 years?

 ![big man](./sergey.png)

 ## Decentralized oracles

 Enter decentralized oracles.

-Before we do a deep dive it is important to mention that there are generally 2 major types of decentralized oracles.
+Before we do a deep dive it is important to mention that there are generally 2 major types of decentralized oracles:

+- Optimistic oracles
+- Fully on chain oracles

+While there are other oracle solutions that fall outside off these categories, they are not actually decentralized, despite what their marketing may suggest.

+### Optimistic oracles

+Optimistic oracles work on a similar principal to optimistic rollups, *"True until proven false"*.
+The two biggest players in the optimistic oracle game are [UMA](https://umaproject.org) and [Tellor](https://tellor.io).
+While both of these projects have their own unique features, they are very similar in the way they work.

+To post data on-chain, a reporter must post a stake.
+When data gets requested, a reporter sends the data on chain.
+After a certain period has passed, the data becomes finalized.
+If the data gets disputed, there is a mechanism to determine if the data reporter lied.
+If it's determined that the reporter lied, the request gets removed from the chain and the reporter gets punished, usually by slashing his stake.
+If the vote, however, gets rejected, the disputer loses his stake.